mixer/developer-docs/pages/02.reference/02.constellation/02.events/02.live/27.Channel Skill/doc.md

 # channel:{id}:skill

-Sent when a skill is executed on a channel.
+Sent when a skill is executed on a channel. **Stickers are unfortunately not included in this event**.

 The payload varies depending on the Skill being executed.
 As we add new Skills check back here for updated payloads.

 | Property         | Type   | Description                                                                                                                      |
 | ---------------- | ------ | -------------------------------------------------------------------------------------------------------------------------------- |